 Through these things he has bestowed on us his precious and most magnificent promises, so that by means of what was promised you may become partakers of the divine nature, after escaping the worldly corruption that is produced by evil desire.
 (2 Peter 1:4 NET)

 We are typically afraid of judgment because we do not understand mercy.
-Judgement is the dividing of the evil from the good, the false from the true.
-When you are living (doing) God’s mercy then you KNOW that God’s judgement is FOR you, delivering you, upholding, sustaining, and supplying every need by His mercy.
+Judgment is the dividing of the evil from the good, the false from the true.
+When you are living (doing) God’s mercy, then you KNOW that God’s judgment is FOR you, delivering you, upholding, sustaining, and supplying every need by His mercy.
 If we DO His will of mercy, then we will understand that His judgment is FOR us, in our favor AGAINST the adversary.

 Mercy is God’s supply system for every need everywhere.
-Mercy (1) is that kindness, compassion, and tenderness that is a passion to suffer with, or participate in, another’s ills or evils in order to relieve, heal, and restore.
+Mercy (1) is that kindness, compassion, and tenderness is a passion for suffering with or participating in another’s ills or evils to relieve, heal, and restore.
 It accepts another freely and gladly AS they are and supplies the needed good of life to build up and to bring to peace and keep in peace.
-It is to take another into one’s heart JUST AS THEY ARE and cherish and nourish them there.
-Mercy takes another’s sins and evils and faults as its own, and frees the other by bearing them to God.
-Mercy is love-in-action or lovingkindness (hhesed).
-This is the Glow-of-love, this is the ANOINTING!
+To take another into one’s heart JUST AS THEY ARE and cherish and nourish them there.
+Mercy takes another’s sins and evils and faults as its own and frees the other by bearing them to God.
+Mercy is love-in-action or lovingkindness (chesed).
+This is the Glow-of-love; this is the ANOINTING!

-A great inward tenderness of love which moves the soul is the Hebrew word rahhamim.
-It is a companion word to mercy (hhesed) and it is also translated as tender mercies or merciful.
+A great inward tenderness of love that moves the soul is the Hebrew word rachum (rakh-oom’).
+It is a companion word to mercy (chesed), and it is also translated as tender mercies or merciful.

 The LORD passed by before him and proclaimed: "The LORD, the LORD, the compassionate and gracious God, slow to anger, and abounding in loyal love and faithfulness, (Exodus 34:6 NET)